mlhmz/mc-server-information/README.md

 # MC Server Information

 ## About
-MC Server Information is a little toolchain that is splitted into a producer, a consumer mc plugin and a ui.
+MC Server Information is a little toolchain that is splitted into a producer, a consumer mc plugin and an ui.

 It provides overall information of minecraft servers into one central data source.